FEIfei-coder/circle-loss-for-reid/README.md

 #### But unfortunately, we did not achieve the accuracy rate mentioned in the paper by resnet50 baseline
 we are adjusting the hyperparameters

-## problem above analysis
-we regard circle loss as a embedding loss, so we use randomsampler function when we load the data.

 # Run
 ```
 >>> python train2.py